ISO 9001 in 25 steps

 - Ensure your staff are competent to undertake their work and where they aren’t, provide supervision and training until they are.

-- Where things go wrong have a process for assessing them which investigates the cause, immediately takes action to prevent further things going wrong, notifies the necessary stakeholders, takes action to fix the issue, confirms it was effective and prevents it (or anything similar) from happening again by addressing the cause throughout the organisation.
+- Where things go wrong have a process for assessing them.
+The process must investigate the extent and cause(s) and immediately take action to prevent further things from going wrong.
+The process then must notify the necessary stakeholders, take action to fix the issue, confirm it was effective and prevent it (or anything similar elsewhere in the organisation) from happening again.

 - Monitor and measure what is important to:

->the success of your products, services and processes (focus on controls established under 8. and 9.)
+>the success of your products, services, and processes (focus on controls established under 8. and 9.)

 - Ensure staff understand how they contribute to quality and the organisations objectives.